exercism/problem-specifications/exercises/retree/description.md

 Imagine you need to transmit a binary tree to a satellite approaching Alpha Centauri and you have limited bandwidth.
-Since the tree has no repeating items it can be uniquely represented by its pre-order and in-order traversals.
+Since the tree has no repeating items it can be uniquely represented by its [pre-order and in-order traversals][wiki].

 Write the software for the satellite to rebuild the tree from the traversals.